FlynnMa/MonitorMe_KatasSigmaConnectivity/README.md

 MonitorThem a data analytics platform that is used for hospital trend and performance analytics—alert response times, patient health problem analytics, patient recovery analysis, and so on.

-MyMedicalData is a cloud-based patient medical records system used by doctors, nurses, and other heath professionals to record and track a patients heath records with guaranteed partitioning between patient records.
+MyMedicalData is a cloud-based patient medical records system used by doctors, nurses, and other health professionals to record and track a patients health records with guaranteed partitioning between patient records.

 ## overview
 ![system overview](./img/overview.png)